 7. Deal with confidence

 All the information that you need to purchase a used car is readily available on the internet.
-Read used car buying tips and articles on blogs that are quite popular.
+Read used car buying tips and on automotive car blogs like this one.
 It will help you greatly to deal with confidence in order to get the best deal.

 8. Learn to close the deal